Me? A Stressed-Out Mother?

 I welcomed a new social worker into our home tonight.
 This time, we were being evaluated to see if Nat qualifies for remedial services, specifically in-home help with skill development.
 We’re already receiving two types of in-home services: therapy, and home and community something or other.
 This will be the third.
 Luckily, they’re all through one agency, Gayle’s, so she can figure out what to bill where, what’s allowed and what’s not.
 Even though I worked in mental health for 16 years, I still find “the system” hard to navigate.

 I’m used to answering questions about Natalie.
 I can regurgitate her history, her diagnoses, the services she receives, and so on, in my sleep.
 But this social worker threw in a new question.
-“Does all of this stress effect you physically?
-Like, do you ever have heart palpitations or anything?”
+“Does all of this stress affect you physically?
+Like, do you ever have palpitations or anything?”

 “Me?”
 Deep breath.
 “Ummm…”